tibs/pyconuk2019-notes/README.rst

 *Keynote*

-This was a repeat of a keynot from PyLondinium (by the way, I like the fact that several items were repeats from that conference, as I think the audience didn't overlap an enormouse amount, and it's very nice as a speaker to be able to re-use a talk, and refine it).
+This was a repeat of a keynote from PyLondinium (by the way, I like the fact that several items were repeats from that conference, as I think the audience didn't overlap an enormouse amount, and it's very nice as a speaker to be able to re-use a talk, and refine it).
 I felt that the talk was a bit smoother in this second version.

-...

 *Dom Weldon* - Dash: Interactive Visualization Web Apps with no Javascript
 --------------------------------------------------------------------------

-...
+Dom Weldon works at decisionLab, who use mathematical models to build tools to help businesses.
+They use Dash for Proof of Concept tasks.

+Dash is Python wrapped around React, allowing you to do interactive data visualisation without needing to know javascript.

+The talk gave a quick introduction to Dash, and then went over their experience of using it, including what it was good for, and when not to use it.

+The basic idea is that a data scientist should be able to take the lead writing a prototype web app, without needing to involve someone who understands how to write the front end in javascript.

+The examples for the talk are on github, https://github.com/DomWeldon

+This is an interesting complement to the approaches described by Shaun Taylor-Morgan in his later talk.

 *Martin O'Hanlon* - Blue Dot - it's a bluetooth dot
 ---------------------------------------------------